jtassia/You-Dont-Know-JS/up & going/ch2.md

 The answer: `"42"` becomes `42`, to make the comparison `42 == 42`.
 In such a simple example, it doesn't really seem to matter which way that process goes, as the end result is the same.
 There are more complex cases where it matters not just what the end result of the comparison is, but *how* you get there.

 The `a === b` produces `false`, because the coercion is not allowed, so the simple value comparison obviously fails.
 Many developers feel that `===` is more predictable, so they advocate always using that form and staying away from `==`.
-I think this view is very short-sighted.
-I believe `==` is a powerful tool that helps your program, **if you take the time to learn how it works.**
+I think this view is very shortsighted.
+I believe `==` is a powerful tool that helps your program, *if you take the time to learn how it works.*

-We're not going to cover all the nitty gritty details of how the coercion in `==` comparisons works here.
+We're not going to cover all the nitty-gritty details of how the coercion in `==` comparisons works here.
 Much of it is pretty sensible, but there are some important corner cases to be careful of.
-You can read the specification (section 11.9.3) (http://www.ecma-international.org/ecma-262/5.1/) to see the exact rules, and you'll be surprised at just how straightforward this mechanism is, compared to all the negative hype surrounding it.
+You can read section 11.9.3 of the specification (http://www.ecma-international.org/ecma-262/5.1/) to see the exact rules, and you'll be surprised at just how straightforward this mechanism is, compared to all the negative hype surrounding it.

-To boil down a whole lot of details to a few simple take-aways, and help you know whether to use `==` or `===` in various situations, here's my simple rules:
+To boil down a whole lot of details to a few simple takeaways, and help you know whether to use `==` or `===` in various situations, here are my simple rules:

 1. If either value (aka side) in a comparison could be the literal `true` or `false` value, avoid `==` and use `===`.
 2. If either value in a comparison could be of these specific values (`0`, `""`, or `[]` -- empty array), avoid `==` and use `===`.
 3. In *all* other cases, you're safe to use `==`.
 Not only is it safe, but in many cases it simplifies your code in a way that improves readability.

+//TODO Kyle: OK to make the preceding list bulleted instead of numbered?
+We usually only use numbered lists for ordered instructions.

 What these rules boil down to is requiring you to think critically about your code and about what kinds of values can come through variables that get compared for equality.
 If you can be certain about the values, and `==` is safe, use it!
 If you can't be certain about the values, use `===`.
 It's that simple.

 The `!=` non-equality form pairs with `==`, and the `!==` form pairs with `===`.
 All the rules and observations we just discussed hold symmetrically for these non-equality comparisons.

 You should take special note of the `==` and `===` comparison rules if you're comparing two non-primitive values, like `object`s (including `function` and `array`).
-Since those values are actually held by reference, both `==` and `===` comparisons will simply check whether the references match, not anything about the underlying values.
+Because those values are actually held by reference, both `==` and `===` comparisons will simply check whether the references match, not anything about the underlying values.

-For example, `array`s are by default coerced to `string`s by simply joining all the values with `,` commas in between.
+For example, `array`s are by default coerced to `string`s by simply joining all the values with commas (`,`) in between.
 You might think that two `array`s with the same contents would be `==` equal, but they're not:

 ```js
 var a = [1,2,3];